NetComposer/nkservice/doc/api_commands.md

 ## Core Commands

 The currently supported External API commands as described here.
 See [External API](api_intro.md) for an introducition to the External API.
+See the documentation of each plugin to learn the supported classes and commands.

 ### Subscribe